junxit/us-congress-code/title-21/chapter-9/sec-379j.md

 ### Effective Date of 2017 Amendment

 Amendment by section 203 of Pub.
 L. 115–52 effective Oct.
-1, 2017, with fees under this subpart to be assessed for all submissions listed in subsection (a)(2)(A) of this section received on or after Oct.
+1, 2017, with fees under this subpart to be assessed for all submissions listed in subsec. (a)(2)(A) of this section received on or after Oct.
 1, 2017, see section 209 of Pub.
 L. 115–52, set out as a note under section 379i of this title.

 ### Effective Date of 2012 Amendment